Our Story

 The largest portion of our work is in Zambia, followed by Laos.

 The majority of Baraka Community Partnership's projects are educational.
-Roughly 80% of our funds go towards schools, teachers, our sponsorship program and our Zambian Learning Centre.
+Roughly 80% of our funds go towards schools, teachers, our sponsorship program, our Zambian Learning Centres and Girls’ Safe Houses.
 The remaining 20% is distributed between sanitation, water and healthcare programs with a few extra projects as and when they arise.

 Baraka canada